 Abnormal bicuspid or dysplastic aortic valve with stenosis or regurgitation on Doppler echocardiography.

-Congenital aortic stenosis is the most common anomaly encountered in the adult population and constitutes approximately 7% of all forms of CHD. ...
+Congenital aortic stenosis is the most common anomaly encountered in the adult population and constitutes approximately 7% ...